mradamcox/legiongis-pelicansite-src/content/pages/services.md

 template: services
 save_as: services.html

-this text is not shown anywhere.
+This text will not be displayed anywhere.
+All content comes directly from the template.